LearnOnDemandSystems/docs/lod/lab-instance-transfer.md

 ## Enable Lab Instance Transfer

-When enabled, lab instances that belong to this organization can be transferred between users.
+When enabled, lab instances that belong to an organization can be transferred between users.
 The receiving user must belong to this organizational tree (this organization, a parent organization, a child organization, or a sibling organization).

-To enable Lab Instance Transfer, it must be enabled at organization level.
+Lab Instance Transfer must be enabled at organization level.

 1. Contact our [Customer Support Team](https://skill.info/support) to request enabling this feature.

-1. Provide a custom message that will sent to lab instance recipients.
+1. Provide a custom message that will be sent to lab instance recipients.
 When a lab is transferred from one user to another, the recipient receives a simple email notification.
-Any text provided here will be appended to the message.
+Any text provided will be appended to the message.

 ## Transferring a Lab Instance